sdpalley/docs.erisindustries.com/tutorials/services-making.md

 quay.io/eris/keys     latest              7db20d196c40        11 days ago         756.7 MB
 ```

 Note in the above, the `REPOSITORY` field and the `TAG` field.
 When we build docker images, they will generally default to a `latest` in the tag field.
 This is what can be analogized to our "master" branch.
 Docker generally thinks more in terms of "channels" than in fixed versions for many of the images produced within the docker ecosystem.
-In other words, generally docker image maintainers treat their images like Chrome "channels" rather than git "branches".
+In other words, generally docker image maintainers treat their images like Chrome "channels" rather than Git "branches".

 The ideas are similar.